LeastAuthority/key-vault/README.md

 New e2e tests should be placed in `./e2e/tests` directory and implement `E2E` interface.
 Use the current format to add new tests.

+## Release Version

+versions are published to dockerhub based on tags. before publishing a tag update docker compose image to the to be pushed tag